 • Decay - Decay determines the time it takes for the note to go from the maximum level to the sustain level (controlled by Sustain).

-• Sustain - Sustain determines level the sound is played at while the note is held (after the other envelope states, Attack and Decay, have been completed).
+• Sustain - Sustain determines the level of the sound is played at while the note is held (after the other envelope states, Attack and Decay, have been completed).

 • Release - Release determines the time it takes for the note to fall from the sustain level to zero (silence) level when it is released.